 Health professionals are still learning more about how COVID-19 spreads and how contagious it is.
 It seems to spread more easily than the flu and, in some cases, before someone has symptoms.

-CDC.
-Research does show that the new coronavirus may live for a period of time on objects such as doorknobs, handles, keypads, phones, keyboards, cardboard, and other shared surfaces.
+Research has shown that the new coronavirus may live for a time on objects such as doorknobs, handles, keypads, phones, keyboards, cardboard, and other shared surfaces.

 Experts say it is possible to get sick if you touch a surface with the virus and then touch your mouth, nose or eyes.
 But this isn’t the main way the virus spreads, according to the Centers for Disease Control and Prevention.